wieslawsoltes/Dock/docs/dock-docking-groups.md

 **Q: Dockables with null groups aren't docking**
 A: Verify:
+- For global docking: Non-grouped dockables should always be able to dock globally
+- For local docking: Both source and target must be ungrouped (not mixed with grouped content)
 - The target dock's `CanDrop` property is true
 - No other restrictions (like `CanDrag` being false)
 - The dock operation is valid for the target